top of page

 Effective Enrichment Ideas for the Stall

-For example, you could teach him to target an object with his nose, to lift his feet on cue, or to stretch to reach a treat.
-Even a five-minute clicker training session in the stall gives the horse a problem to solve and rewards to earn, breaking up the day with positive human interaction.
-Some owners set up small DIY “puzzles” for their horses, like a treat hidden under a traffic cone or inside a hanging wooden box that the horse learns to open.
-If your horse is on stall rest and cannot do physical activity, gentle mentally stimulating tasks like these become even more important to prevent frustration.
-Enrichment might also involve sensory stimulation: try introducing safe novel scents (a dab of peppermint or cinnamon on a cloth hung out of reach can prompt curious sniffing), or play calm music in the barn (some horses appear to enjoy music or find it soothing).
-These kinds of enrichments are less about objects and more about experiences.
-The key is variety and engagement—anything that productively occupies your horse’s mind counts.
-Just remember to keep things safe (no tiny parts he could swallow, no strong scents that might irritate, etc.) and monitor his reactions.
-You’ll quickly discover what types of challenges your horse finds fun or interesting
+• Mental Challenges and Training: You can enrich your horse's mind with fun games or training exercises.
+Teaching your stalled horse simple tricks or groundwork exercises can be enriching.
+For example, you could teach him to target an object with his nose, lift his feet on cue, or stretch for a treat.
+A five-minute clicker training session can break up the day with positive interaction.
+Some owners set up small DIY “puzzles,” like hiding treats under a traffic cone or inside a hanging box.
+If your horse is on stall rest, gentle mentally stimulating tasks become crucial for preventing frustration.
+Enrichment can also involve sensory experiences.
+Try introducing safe novel scents, like a dab of peppermint on a cloth, or play calm music in the barn.
+The key is variety and engagement.
+Anything that occupies your horse’s mind counts.
+Just ensure safety and monitor their reactions to discover what challenges they enjoy.

 A Happier, Healthier Horse Through Enrichment